-Players of different genders are not to use the same locker room when dressing, undressing, showering, etc. Parents should not be in the locker rooms unless a background check and Safe Sport training have been completed prior to fulfilling any locker room monitoring request of the coaches.
-Both locker rooms should be supervised when occupied by players.
-A minimum of two adults of the appropriate gender should supervise as coordinated by the Head Coach or team manager.
-Once players have their underlayers on, they may join together in the same locker room for pre- and post-game team talks.
+Players of different genders are not to use the same locker room when dressing, undressing, showering, etc. Parents cannot be in the locker rooms unless a background check and Safe Sport training have been completed and they have been designated as locker room monitors by the team coaches or manager.
+All locker rooms must be supervised by a minimum of two adults of the same gender when occupied by players.
+Once dressed in underlayers, players can gather in the same locker room for pre- and post-game team talks.